GovindSuresh/setting-up-venv/Juypter-in-virtualenv.md

 Keep a note of this for later!
 Deactivate your virtual environment using the deactivate command shown in the previous guide.

-## Step 2 - Creating your new Jupyter Python kernel:
+## Step 2 - Creating your a folder in Jupyter's configuration directory for your kernel:

 In this step we will need to insert a file into Jupyter's configuration files which points to your virtual environment.